 It’s the new year and I’m in a sort of philosophical mood.
 I just finished reviewing the most popular posts on my Facebook page and it got me thinking–what if it didn’t matter what college you went to?
-Because it seems to me that the posts that get the most traction have to do with either how to get your kid into the right schools or articles telling parents that there is no such thing as a best school, at least not one for everyone.
-So try it as a thought experiment, how would your student’s (and your family’s) life be different if it didn’t matter which college you went to?
+Because it seems to me that the posts that get the most traction have to do with making sure your kid is successful but it doesn’t necessarily mean going to the most prestigious college.
+So try it as a thought experiment, how would your student’s (and your family’s) life be different if it didn’t matter which college your student went to?

 One of the top performing Facebook posts was a link to the “10 things not enough kids know before going to college” where Christopher Blattman talks about the things that students need to do at college.
 I suspect most people click because he starts with “I’m a university professor, with teaching experience at University of Chicago, Columbia, and Yale.”
 Yeah, some serious name dropping going on.